abdul-09/Auto-join-bot/README.md

 - **Python 3.10+**
 - **Selenium** (for browser control)
 - **undetected-chromedriver** (for stealth)
-- Manual login (secure, no password storage)
+- Automatic login (secure, no password storage)

 ---